 Northwest Biennial, Tacoma Art Museum, Tacoma, WA

-"Migrations," traveling group exhibition, University Gallery, Organized by Marge Devon (Director, Tamarind Institute), Albuquerque, NM
+Migrations, traveling group exhibition, organized by Marge Devon (Director, Tamarind Institute), University of New Mexico Art Museum, Albuquerque, NM

-Crow’s Shadow Institute Print Biennial, Hailey Ford Museum, Salem, OR
+Crow’s Shadow Institute Print Biennial, Hallie Ford Museum, Salem, OR

 Sitka Center Invitational, The World Forestry Center, Portland, OR

 Sitka Collaboration Exhibition, Pacific Northwest College of Art, Portland, OR

 Slowness, The Art Gym, Marylhurst University, Marylhurst, OR

 New American Paintings, juried Exhibition-in-Print, curated by Lisa Dennison, Open Studios Press, Boston, MA